 put them in.

-John and Yoko were married in a 10-minute ceremony in Gibraltar performed by registrar Cecil Wheeler in his office.
+John and Yoko were married in a 10-minute ceremony in Gibraltar, just eight days after Paul McCartney married Linda Eastman.
+The rites were performed by registrar Cecil Wheeler in his office.
 The happy couple both wore white.
 Yoko looked cool in a mini skirt, hip Linda Farrow shades and a big floppy white hat.
 She accessorized with tennis shoes and knee-high socks.
+John wore a corduroy Pierre Cardin suit.
 John drew a wedding ring on Yoko’s finger with a pen, as her ring was being re-sized.